Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-Relying on this complete and robust approach, we hence perform a Bayesian inference using the GO model, in order to characterize the physical parameters $s$, $\epsilon$' and $a$ which reflect the surface roughness (i.e., RMS slope), the composition and porosity of the terrain as well as the subsurface contribution respectively.
-This analysis has been done over 50.10$^6$ runs of the GOM over $\epsilon' \in$ [1,5], $s \in$ [0.001,5], and $a \in [0.0,1.0]$.
-Optimal fits and 95\% confidence intervals (CI) are shown for the considered terrains on figure \ref{fig:fit}.
-In all cases, the 95\% CI's fall into the observed dispersion, even when the incidence coverage is low.
-The mean observed data are correctly retrieved by our simulation.
+In order to characterize the physical parameters $s$, $\epsilon$' and $a$ which reflect the surface roughness (i.e., RMS slope), the composition of the terrain ($\epsilon$' may also depends on porosity), as well as the subsurface contribution respectively, similarly to the synthetic tests, we perform a Bayesian inference over the GO+Vol. model based on advanced Markov Chain Monte Carlo method \citep{Salvatier2016}.
+This analysis has been conducted with 50{$\times$}10$^6$ runs of the backscatter model for $\epsilon' \in$ [1,5], which corresponds to the expected range of values for material relevant to Titan's surface at 90 K and 13 GHz \citep{Paillou2008}. $s=\xi / \zeta \in$ [0.001,1] {is} based on terrestrial values (see Appendix A1), and $a \in [0.0,1.0]$.
+Resulting optimal fits and 95\% confidence intervals (CI) are shown for the three considered units of the three sand seas {in F}igure \ref{fig:fit}.
+In all cases, the 95\% CI falls into the observed dispersion, even when the incidence coverage is small.
+The mean observed data are correctly retrieved by our simulations (i.e., black lines on Figure \ref{fig:fit}).
+As discussed below, the synthetic tests support our results on the real observations.
+Indeed{,} these tests consist of both exploring the sensitivity to observation properties (incidence angle) and to the standard deviation and noise function derived from \cite{Lucas2014b}.
+Additionally, the spatial distributions (somewhat randomly distributed) of the physical parameters have been considered in theses tests.
+As illustrated in Fig. \ref{fig:sobol} and Fig. \ref{fig:synthist}, and Appendix A4, the synthetic tests show that our method does not breakdown when accounting for the actual data properties (coverage, standard deviation, noise, etc.).

-The resulting marginal posterior probabilities computed from our Bayesian analysis for each physical parameter are summarized in figure \ref{fig:probmarg}.
-We obtain purely Gaussian posterior probabilities for the dunes for each parameter for the three considered sand seas ($\epsilon'$, $\xi / \zeta$, and $a$).
-Qualitatively, the resulting distributions are very similar and emphasize the homogeneity of the dune's material at the global scale (i.e. within the equatorial belt).
-Situation is subtler in the case of inter-dunes and bright areas.
-The shapes of their respective marginal posterior probabilities indicate that for all of the considered physical parameters there terrains reflect more complex media with distinctive contributions.
-They also reflect an important variability of surface properties from one place to another.
-Note that while brigh-areas are extracted from Inselbergs solely for Belet, they correspond to wider areas, hence more heterogeneous for Shangri-La and Fensal sand seas which both bound Xanadu (Figure \ref{fig:mapall}).
+The marginal posterior probabilities computed from our Bayesian analysis for each physical parameter are summarized in Figure \ref{fig:probmarg}.
+We obtain nearly Gaussian posterior probabilities for the dune units for each parameter {($\epsilon'$, $\xi / \zeta$, and $a$)} {of} the three sand seas.
+Overall, the resulting distributions are very similar and emphasize the homogeneity of the dune material over the three studied regions.